deebak4064/AI-BLOG-GENERATOR/README.md

 - Every change is logged to history
 - Revert one change at a time
 - Perfect for trying different variations

+### Blog History & Filtering

+Access all your generated blogs with intelligent filtering:

+**Filter Options:**
+- **Time Filter** - View Recent, This Month, or This Year
+- **Category Filter** - Auto-detected categories (Tech, Beauty, Education, Gaming, Health, Travel, Lifestyle, Business, General)
+- **Search Filter** - Find blogs by title keyword

+**Features:**
+- View complete blog history in a clean list
+- Each blog shows title and creation date
+- Apply multiple filters simultaneously
+- Clear entire history with one click
+- Delete individual blogs as needed

+**How to Use:**
+1. Go to "View Blogs" from navigation
+2. Select your filter criteria (time, category, search)
+3. Click "Apply Filters"
+4. Click blog title to view full content
+5. Use "Clear History" button to delete all blogs

 ### Multi-Format Export